 So you’ve heard a lot of people talk about SEO.
 That’s not surprising.
 There are articles published every day telling you that every single bit of content you publish online needs it.
-But do you really understand it or do you still find yourself asking, “What is SEO and how does it work?”
+But without knowing what SEO is and how it works, that’s not very helpful.

-In this blog, we’ll walk you through basics.
-We’ll also give you a few tips on how you can improve your SEO in 2021.
+In this blog, we’ll walk you through the SEO basics.
+We’ll also give you a few tips on how you can improve your SEO in 2023.

 What is SEO?